jjoshua123444/ePortfolio/index.md

 ## Databases

-1. Briefly describe the artifact.
-What is it?
-When was it created?
 The Artifact I'm going to look at is my inventory application.
 The goal of this application is to track inventory items.
 This application was developed within android studio using java featuring an SQLite database.
 This application was from my CS 360 Mobile Architecture and Programming course and was created last term.

-2. Justify the inclusion of the artifact in your ePortfolio.
-Why did you select this item?
-What specific components of the artifact showcase your skills and abilities in software development?
-How was the artifact improved?
 Selecting my inventory application for the database section of the enhancements justifies my inclusion for my ePortfolio.
 I have selected this artifact because it has allowed me to showcase various software development skills and techniques.
 This inventory application has allowed me to demonstrate database design, UI/UX design, and data management.
 I demonstrated these skills by transitioning to Firebase from SQLite, creating user-friendly UI design for account creation and password resetting.
 Allowing me to design and develop a practical application.
 For my database enhancement, I initially proposed implementing passwords hashing with a SHA-256 algorithm to store user passwords and implementing a password reset feature.
 In my original artifact user passwords were being stored as plain text within the SQLite database.
 This was a vulnerability within my application as it does not follow secure practices.
 As well as there was no current way to for a user to reset their password if forgotten.
 To address this, I implemented password hashing using the SHA-256 algorithm.
 The hashed passwords were then stored into my SQLite database.
 To enhance security, I implemented password hashing mechanism into the authentication process.
 First, I started by creating a new java class named PasswordHash.
 The hashPassword() function takes a plain text password as the input and returns a hashed password.
 The class converts the plain text into a byte array using the getBytes() method, then the byte array is converted into a hexadecimal string.
 While this worked as intended after tests, I ran into another limitation in my application.
 Including a password reset function that truly worked and remained secure was a problem.
 The inventory application stored and verified the user information locally using SQLite.
 To enhance security, user experience, and scalability I decided to make my enhancement three to integrate Firebase to hash passwords and have password reset functionality.
 Firebase offers cloud-based development tools, and I specifically used Firebase Authentication.
 This transition required a few extra steps to get Firebase to work.
 I had to change the initial create account and login logic to get the password reset to work.
 After making this change, it allowed a user to create and login using Firebase Authentication and Firebase then hashes the password using the SCRYPT algorithm, then I was able to work on the password reset.

-3. Did you meet the course objectives you planned to meet with this enhancement in Module One?
-Do you have any updates to your outcome-coverage plans?

 With the addition of password hashing and password reset using Firebase Authentication, I was able to meet the course objectives planned in module one.